rapha18th/fruit-classifier/README.md

 After the session starts we can begin coding.
 Add every chunk of code below in its own block in the notebook.
 Run each block after entering the code.

+fastai is a deep learning library built on top of pytorch.
+It provides practitioners with high-level components that can quickly and easily provide state-of-the-art results in deepl learning.
+It adds a lot of its own functionality but retains the flexibility of pytorch.

 Import the following libraries:
 ```
 from fastai import *